Vienna to Salzburg by train Vienna to Salzburg by train

 Railjet trains offer three travel classes to suit different needs:

-These trains also include a restaurant car accessible to all passengers, with at-seat dining available in First and Business Classes.
-Departing from Vienna’s main station (Wien Hauptbahnhof), Railjet’s journey time ranges from 2 hours 22 minutes for express services to 2 hours 53 minutes for regular ones.
+Direct Railjet trains from Vienna to Salzburg feature a restaurant car accessible to all passengers, where you can buy snacks and drinks during your journey.
+Passengers are also allowed to bring their own food and enjoy it onboard.
+Free WiFi is available throughout the train.
+At-seat dining is available in First and Business Classes.
+Departing from Vienna’s main station, Railjet’s journey time ranges from 2 hours 22 minutes for express services to 2 hours 53 minutes for regular ones.
 It’s a fast and comfortable way to enjoy the scenic route.

 Westbahn Services